 In today’s digital age economy, it is generally understood that businesses must become data-driven enterprises to improve business performance, create sustainable value for consumers, build and run more innovative and efficient businesses to deliver unprecedented levels of performance and customer delight to remain competitive.

-But how exactly does a business become data-driven enterprise?
+But how exactly does a business become a data-driven enterprise?

 According to the McKinsey Global Institute report, data-driven organizations are 23 times greater likelihood of customer acquisition, 6 times as likely to retain those customers, and 19 times greater likelihood of profitability.